heiner/heiner.github.com/_posts/2023-02-19-chain-rule-jacobians-autograd-shapes.markdown

 Jacobian matrices are diagonal and VJPs are just elementwise operations themselves.

-To contrast this with another example, let's look at a real, genuine linear function.
+To contrast this with another example, let's look at a real, genuine, linear function.
 Remember that for a matrix $$W\in\R^{m\times n}$$, the function $$\R^n\ni x \mapsto Wx \in \R^m$$ is Fr&eacute;chet differentiable and its derivative is the constant $$W$$.[^4] Taking $$x$$